ra2 studio - Fotolia

 Technical obstacles aside, the choice in determining the correct UC deployment model should largely be left to those that use it.
 End users, network and voice engineers, and IT managers should work together to determine the needs of end users by discussing what they use on their current UC applications -- and what they want to see change.
 Doing so will help gauge what tools users will likely latch onto with a new platform.

-Regardless of migration method, when deploying critical business tools like unified communications, make sure you work out as many bugs as possible before rolling out to production.
+Regardless of migration method, when deploying critical business tools, like UC, make sure you work out as many bugs as possible before rolling out to production.
 Pilot programs are a great way to accomplish this goal.
-If you choose a small, but wide-ranging spectrum of employees who use UC apps differently, you're most likely to catch problems with hardware, software or configuration settings of your new UC deployment.
-I've personally worked with midsize and large-size enterprises in cloud and hybrid rollouts.
+If you choose a small but wide-ranging spectrum of employees who use UC apps differently, you're most likely to catch problems with hardware, software or configuration settings of your new UC deployment.
+I've personally worked with midsize and large enterprises in cloud and hybrid rollouts.
 The information gathered from end users at this stage proved invaluable in the final rollout.
 This is especially true when it comes to fine-tuning specific functions that vary widely from one company to the next.